Posts Tagged ‘strix halo’

 wakeonlan (1) - Perl script to wake up computers

-If you need to install:
+If you need to install it:

 sudo apt install wakeonlan